willloughlin-waywardatlas/JSSlider/README.md

 Float representing pixel size, change the default gap used around the slides.
 ### data-fit
 Float representing the quantity of slides are required to be shown at any given time, cannot be used with data-size.
+### data-border
+Float representing border width for the slide images in px.
+Important note, border itself is to be declared using css. this will just ensure the border is accounted for in positioning and sizing calculations.